 As a MONGO table via the MongoDB Java Driver.

-As a JDBC table using some commercially available drivers.
+As a JDBC table using some commercially available MongoDB drivers.

 As a JSON table via the MongoDB C or Java Driver.

 Using the MongoDB C Driver

 This is currently not available from binary distributions but only for versions compiled from source.
 The required version of the MongoDB C Driver is 1.7 that provides package recognition.
 What must be done is: